r4tangUCSD/league-red-vs-blue/README.md

 | league             | The league in which the game took place (e.g., LCS, LEC, etc.) |
 | datacompleteness   | Indicates whether the data for the game is complete|

+\* In professional league matches, before players start picking their champions, they get to ban champions they don't want their enemies to pick.
+Each player can ban one champion - that's why teams have 5 champion picks and 5 bans.

 ---